For a list of Mississippi economic development agencies that can help with the site selection process, visit our Online

 Mississippi Motion Picture Production Incentive Program: The Mississippi Motion Picture Incentive Program provides a cash rebate on eligible expenditures and payroll.
 A sales and use tax reductions on eligible rentals/purchases is also available.
 This program is available for nationally distributed motion pictures, television programs, DVDs, documentaries, short films, commercials or computer or video games, including animation and production utilizing new technology.
 To be considered a nationally distributed film, a project must be intended for theatrical, broadcast, festival screening, streaming video or Internet delivery.
 There is a $50,000 minimum Mississippi investment (local spend) per project, as well as a $10 million per project rebate cap.
 There is a $20,000,000 annual rebate cap, as well.
 There is no minimum requirement for production days or required percentage of production spends.

 A production is eligible for a 25% rebate of its base investment (local spend) in Mississippi.
-The base investment is determined by production expenditures in Mississippi.
-A production is eligible for a 30% cash rebate on payroll that is paid to resident cast and crew members whose wages are subject to Mississippi income tax withholding for film production companies that are Mississippi-based or have a production partner that is a Mississippi resident or a Mississippi-based company and that meet certain requirements.
-A production is eligible for a 25% cash rebate on payroll paid to non-resident cast and crew members whose wages are subject to Mississippi income tax withholding and for that portion of their salary for the project up to and including $5 million.
+The base investment is determined by production expenditures in Mississippi and can include payroll paid to non-resident cast and crew members whose wages are subject to Mississippi income tax withholding for film production companies that are Mississippi-based or have a production partner that is a Mississippi resident or a Mississippi-based company and that meet certain requirements.
+A production is eligible for a 30% cash rebate on payroll that is paid to resident cast and crew members whose wages are subject to Mississippi income tax withholding and for that portion of their salary for the project up to and including $5 million.
 A production company may receive an additional rebate of 5% of the payroll paid for any employee who is an honorably discharged veteran of the United States Armed Forces.
 For purposes of this program, payroll means salary, wages or other compensation including related benefits paid to employees upon which Mississippi income tax is due and has been withheld.